-WordPress is on of the best blogging platform and PhpPot also uses it as a platform.
-I am planning to write lot more on WordPress and this tutorial is first from that series.
+WordPress is one of the best blogging platforms and Phppot also running on this.
+I am planning to write a lot more on WordPress and this tutorial is the first from that series.

-We can start with a sample file and copy page.php, rename it of our choice and put it inside the theme folder ../wp-content/themes/mytheme/
+We can start with a sample file and copy page.php, rename it on your choice and put it inside the theme folder ../wp-content/themes/mytheme/

-This new file should start with the following content, and then followed by the custom PHP content.
+This new file should start with the following content and then be followed by the custom PHP content.
 This is the WordPress template.

 Remember to upload this to the theme folder.
 Now the WordPress template is ready.